 A Caution to High School Seniors

 Families with high school seniors will soon select the college they will attend.
 They need to determine if and by how much their 4-year college costs will increase in their junior and senior years due to these changes.
+They can find a cheap 2024 prom dress online to stick to the budget.
 If the family fails to plan and waits until their costs go up in 2024 before addressing these changes, they will then need to make some uncomfortable decisions that may include (a) taking out parental PLUS or private loans, home equity loans, or running up credit card debt, (b) asking their student to take a gap year to earn money to finish college, or (c) asking their student to transfer to a lower-cost college.
 A better option is to measure the impact these FAFSA changes will have to their financial aid over the full 4 years of college today and to plan and react accordingly.

 Should the Colleges Be Warning Parents?